 In my humble opinion, it’s all in the name.
 It’s a cultural name for a sandwich served on a sandwich roll from a certain region.
 And the bread used to make the sandwich.
 A Hoagie or Hero roll is used to make a hoagie, and a torta uses rolls labeled Bolillo or Telera rolls.

 Smashed avocado, refried beans, slices of pickled jalapeno, sliced tomato, sliced avocado, shredded iceberg, lettuce and you can substitute a drizzle of salsa for the Queso Blanco.

 - Oven Proof Fry Pan.
 A cast iron skillet will work to cook the steaks and finish in the oven.
 Also consider a French Steel (or carbon steel pan) … I prefer it over cast iron because it’s lighter, naturally non-stick, the handle doesn’t get hot when using it stovetop and it’s preferred by professional chefs.
 A carbon steel pan is an ideal choice when needing a stovetop to oven pan.

 - Digital Real Meat Thermometer: These thermometers are work horses when it comes to cooking meat to desired doneness.

 - Grill pan or griddle for toasting that bread.

-I hope you give this Western version of a Philly Cheesesteak a try.
+I hope you give this Western version of a Steak Hoagie recipe a try.
 It’s a fiesta of flavors and a sandwich you’re sure to fall in love with.